Eiger Jungfrau walking trail

 This was my first experience with Grindelwald’s extensive network of cable-cars, and being petrified of heights I was somewhat nervous watching the village disappear into the valley below as we rode up the mountain across green alpine pastures with the ever present melody of cowbells ringing up from below.

-When planning a trip to Switzerland the Lonely Planet Switzerland (Travel Guide) available on Amazon is very useful
+When planning a trip to Switzerland the Switzerland Travel Guides available on Amazon very useful

 Once at Mannlichen cable station, snow capped peaks rose above the cloud shrouded mountains.
 On a clear day, the panaromic views would be breathtaking.
 The crisp mountain air was exhiliarating and we were more than pleased we had chosen to bring our scarves and jackets.